Women-only bank

 A women-only bank is a financial institution catering exclusively to women.

 Development

 In 2001, Dubai Islamic Bank opened a women-only bank branch.

-Iran opened such a bank in Mashhad on June 7, 2010.
+Iran opened such a bank in Mashhad on 7 June 2010.
 The bank's director stated, "the aim is not sex segregation but respect for women."
 The government-owned bank is Bank Melli.

 In Saudi Arabia, most banks have some sort of women-only branch within the main branch.

-in 2013, India launched its first public sector bank for women only, in Mumbai, aimed at economically empowering millions of women in India.
+in 2013, India launched its first public sector bank for women only, Bharatiya Mahila Bank, in Mumbai, aimed at economically empowering millions of women in India.